Latest stable release: 5.9.0, released 14 November 2013 (see box at right →)

 Development roadmap and history

-The libSBML release matrix provides an overview of the differences between the most current stable and development releases of libSBML.
-Our more detailed plans for upcoming versions of libSBML are described on a separate libSBML development roadmap page.
+Plans for upcoming versions of libSBML are described on a separate libSBML development roadmap page.
+Previous development pages are available here.
 Finally, the complete releases of all previous versions are always available in the download area on SourceForge.net.

 LibSBML has been developed and supported for many years and is the result of hard work by many people.
 We especially thank the following contributors (in alphabetical order):